Earth Resources and Natural Hazards

-6. Waste disposal
+6) Waste disposal

-7. Geologic aspects of environmental health
+7) Geologic aspects of environmental health

-8. Minerals, energy, and the environment
+8) Minerals, energy, and the environment

 The laboratory portion of this course is designed to supplement and complement the lecture portion of this course by giving students practical experience in interpreting topographic maps, examining geologic hazards, investigating the location and use of mineral, water, and soil resources, waste disposal, and land-use planning.
 In addition to in-class exercises, field trips may be taken.
 The content of the laboratory portion of the course consists of exercises that deal with the following:

-1. Topographic map interpretation
+1) Topographic map interpretation

-2. River flooding
+2) River flooding

-3. Mass wasting
+3) Mass wasting

-5. Volcanic activity
+5) Volcanic activity

-6. Coastal hazards
+6) Coastal hazards

-7. Surface hydrology
+7) Surface hydrology

-9. Waste disposal
+9) Waste disposal

-Detailed Description of Conduct of Course
+3. Detailed Description of Conduct of Course

 Lectures, demonstrations, case histories, audio/video presentations, classroom discussions, laboratory exercises and reading assignments will be used.

-Goals and Objectives of Course
+4. Goals and Objectives of the Course

-1. Students will become acquainted with the scientific method as it applies to geology.
+1) Students will become acquainted with the scientific method as it applies to geology.

-2. Students will learn about the effect of geologic processes as natural hazards on human life and property.
+2) Students will learn about the effect of geologic processes as natural hazards on human life and property.

-3. Students will learn to assess and come to appreciate human impacts on the natural environment, including artificially produced
+3) Students will learn to assess and come to appreciate human impacts on the natural environment, including artificially produced

-4. Students will learn about the necessity of assessing the human need for and the use of natural geologic resources.
+4) Students will learn about the necessity of assessing the human need for and the use of natural geologic resources.

-6. Students will learn how to prudently evaluate landscapes for uses that match the intrinsic suitability of the land for a variety of uses,
+6) Students will learn how to prudently evaluate landscapes for uses that match the intrinsic suitability of the land for a variety of uses,

-7. Students will apply knowledge gained in lecture to practical problems in the laboratory.
+7) Students will apply knowledge gained in lecture to practical problems in the laboratory.

-8. Students will obtain the background knowledge they will need for some of their upper level geology courses.
+8) Students will obtain the background knowledge they will need for some of their upper level geology courses.

 Lecture exams, pop quizzes, and a final examination will be used to assess the students' knowledge of geologic hazards, waste management, geologic resources, and prudent landscape evaluation and utilization.
 Laboratory exercises and exams will be used to assess the students' skill in reading and interpreting topographic and geologic maps, in assessing geologic hazards, resources and landscape use and analyzing geologic conditions.

-Other Course Information
+6. Other Course Information